Azure/kubernetes-hackfest/labs/aci/README.md

 ### Azure Kubernetes Service Virtual Nodes

-To rapidly scale application workloads in an Azure Kubernetes Service (AKS) cluster, you can use virtual nodes.
-With virtual nodes, you have quick provisioning of pods, and only pay per second for their execution time.
+To rapidly scale application workloads in an Azure Kubernetes Service (AKS) cluster, you can use Virtual Nodes.
+With Virtual Nodes, you have quick provisioning of pods, and only pay per second for their execution time.
 You don't need to wait for Kubernetes cluster autoscaler to deploy VM compute nodes to run the additional pods.

 For this lab, we are creating a new AKS cluster.
 Depending on your quota, you may need to delete your existing AKS cluster.